The Process of Military Recruitment

 I also found another photograph among mum’s papers.
 She did not know who was shown in it.
 It is simply labelled “Your Old Sport, still smiling 1917”.
 It is clearly a photograph of a soldier from the First World War.

 Initially, I thought it might have been Cyril, grandad’s brother as I knew from the diaries that he was drafted in 1917.
 However, with some help from the Kirkby Living Memory Facebook group, I discovered that the cap badge in the photograph is from the Royal Artillery.
-But, from the diaries, I knew that Cyril had been in the Army Pay Corps, at least at the time he was discharged.
-I learned that it was common for soldiers to be drafted into one regiment and then posted to another.
-I managed to locate quite a lot of detail about Cyril’s military service but this showed that he initially joined the Sherwood Foresters and then transferred to the Army Pay Corps.
-So, it seems unlikely that the photograph was of Cyril.
+However, Cyril was briefly in the Sherwood Foresters and then in the Army Pay Corps.
+So, it seemed unlikely that the photograph was of Cyril.

 Royal Field Artillery